 Before you call tech support, check out some typical problems that may be causing your internet connection to slow down during the day.

-A decrease in internet speed happens more frequently during the evening: most users are online during the time from 7-11 p.m. known as “internet rush hour.”
+A decrease in internet speed happens more frequently during the evening: most users are online during the time from 7 – 11 p.m. known as “internet rush hour.”
 However, a speed decrease during the day could also take place.
 Here are multiple reasons and how you might address them:

 Heavy network traffic

 Cable internet subscribers share bandwidth with other users in their area and will be more susceptible to heavy network traffic in and outside the household.
+Take some stress off your network by disconnecting internet-connected devices that are no longer in use or are using up bandwidth unnecessarily.

 Router or modem troubles

-Your router and modem’s key responsibility is to manage your network and this job requires regular maintenance to keep the equipment in proper working order.
 If you have a 2-in-1 router/modem device, you’ll only have to worry about maintenance for one piece of equipment, but if you have two separate devices, pay attention to them both.
-Your router and modem must work together to manage your network and deliver your Wi-Fi signal.

 Tips for troubleshooting your equipment:

 - Move your router – The closer your internet-connected devices are to your router, the better your connection.
-Place your equipment in a central location of your household, free of interference from other electronic devices and obstructing objects.
+Place your equipment in a central location of your household, free of interference from other electronic devices and obstructing objects

 - Change your password – A router already comes with default information, and this information is common knowledge with well-known models.
-Change your login credentials to something more difficult and random to prevent hackers from accessing your network.
+Change your login credentials to something more difficult and random to prevent hackers from accessing your network

 - Update hardware and software – As you add more internet-connected devices and users to your network, make sure your router has the capacity to keep up.
-If you’re having issues maintaining a steady Wi-Fi connection around the house despite extenders and positioning, it may be time for an upgrade.
+If you’re having issues maintaining a steady Wi-Fi connection around the house despite extenders and positioning, it may be time for an upgrade

-Malware
+Malware and viruses

 Run an antivirus program with auto-updates and scans so your system is constantly securing itself.
 Some internet service providers offer free antivirus software with a subscription to internet service.